 Time zone qualification of the date/time is required.
 The IHE PCD TF uses the IETF RFC3339 “Unknown Local Offset Convention” to make it possible to distinguish between the case where UTC is the preferred reference point for the specified, denoted with +0000, and the case where the UTC time is known, but the offset to local time is unknown, denoted with -0000.
 This distinction is sometimes important in devices.

 MSH-7 shall be used only to provide time a message is created by the sending system, which is different from, and not be interpreted as, the time an observation is taken.
-See B.8.7 Time Stamps and Time Synchronization for a discussion of general considerations on time stamps in IHE PCD messages.
+See Section B.8.7 Time Stamps and Time Synchronization for a discussion of general considerations on time stamps in IHE PCD messages.

 MSH-9 Message Type